SonniesEdge/inuitcss-guide/README.md

 ## Practical

 InuitCSS isn't like Bootstrap or Zurb Foundation.
 It won't give you an out-of-the-box layout, or nicely styled buttons.
-It's a bunch of helper functions, written in Sass, that will help you to build your own systems.
+It's a bunch of helper functions, mixins and classes, written in Sass, that will help you to build your own systems.

 ## Installing
 You can get an initial install of InuitCSS going with: